Blast furnace: Coke blast furnaces

 In 1709, at Coalbrookdale in Shropshire, England, Abraham Darby began to fuel a blast furnace with coke instead of charcoal.
-Coke's initial advantage was its lower cost, mainly because making coke required much less labor than cutting trees and making charcoal, but using coke also overcame localized shortages of wood, especially in Britain and on the Continent.
+Coke's initial advantage was its lower cost, mainly because making coke required much less labor than cutting trees and making charcoal, but using coke also overcame localized shortages of wood, especially in Britain and elsewhere in Europe.
 Metallurgical grade coke will bear heavier weight than charcoal, allowing larger furnaces.
 A disadvantage is that coke contains more impurities than charcoal, with sulfur being especially detrimental to the iron's quality.
 Coke's impurities were more of a problem before hot blast reduced the amount of coke required and before furnace temperatures were hot enough to make slag from limestone free flowing.
-(Limestone ties up sulfur.
-Manganese may also be added to tie up sulfur.)
+(Limestone ties up sulphur.
+Manganese may also be added to tie up sulphur.)

 Coke iron was initially only used for foundry work, making pots and other cast iron goods.
 Foundry work was a minor branch of the industry, but Darby's son built a new furnace at nearby Horsehay, and began to supply the owners of finery forges with coke pig iron for the production of bar iron.
 Coke pig iron was by this time cheaper to produce than charcoal pig iron.
 The use of a coal-derived fuel in the iron industry was a key factor in the British Industrial Revolution.
+However, in many areas of the world charcoal was cheaper while coke was more expensive even after the Industrial Revolution: e. g., in the US charcoal-fueled iron production fell in share to about a half c.
+1850 but still continued to increase in absolute terms until c.
+1890, while in João Monlevade in the Brazilian Highlands charcoal-fired blast furnaces were built as late as the 1930s and only phased out in 2000.

 Darby's original blast furnace has been archaeologically excavated and can be seen in situ at Coalbrookdale, part of the Ironbridge Gorge Museums.
 Cast iron from the furnace was used to make girders for the world's first cast iron bridge in 1779.
 The Iron Bridge crosses the River Severn at Coalbrookdale and remains in use for pedestrians.